ropensci/fellingdater/inst/paper/paper.md

 occurrences a certain number of sapwood rings (`n_sapwood`) was observed on a timber or core sample from the reference dataset.
-As such, sapwood data from other regions and species can also be explored, modeled and used to infer felling dates by the users of `fellingdateR`.
+As such, sapwood data from other regions and species can also be explored, modeled and used to infer felling dates by the users of `fellingdater`.

 When new datasets of sapwood counts become available, these can be incorporated in future versions of the package.